All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Gene expression studies, while still early, have shown that GHK-Cu can modulate the expression of over 4,000 genes.
 Many of the genes it upregulates are involved in tissue repair, stem cell function, and anti-inflammatory pathways.
 Many of the genes it downregulates are associated with inflammation, tissue destruction, and fibrosis.
 This broad gene-modulatory effect is unlike anything other topical skincare ingredients have demonstrated.

 This does not mean GHK-Cu is a fountain of youth.
 Gene expression changes do not automatically translate to visible skin improvements, and the gap between molecular-level changes and clinical outcomes is often larger than studies imply.
-But the breadth of the gene expression data suggests GHK-Cu is doing something fundamentally different from other skincare actives, not just adding a layer of hydration or speeding up exfoliation.
+But the breadth of the gene expression data suggests GHK-Cu is doing something fundamentally different from other skincare actives, more than adding a layer of hydration or speeding up exfoliation.

 Practical Product Evaluation